Driver Captured After Fleeing From Mt. Juliet Crash - NewsBreak

 Mt.
 Juliet Police said he is also a wanted person out of Indiana.

 The post Driver Captured After Fleeing From Mt.
-Juliet Crash appeared first on Sumner County Source .
+Juliet Crash appeared first on Wilson County Source .

 Comments / 0